terraform-linters/tflint/README.md

 Result: 2 issues  (1 errors , 0 warnings , 1 notices)
 ```

 Two issues were reported.
-One is for invalid instance type, the other one is for beat practices about IAM instance profile.
+One is for invalid instance type, the other one is for best practices about IAM instance profile.
 If you would like to know more about these issues please check the [documentation](https://github.com/wata727/tflint/tree/master/docs).

 ### Specify Template
 If you want to parse only a specific template, not all templates, you can specify a filename as an argument.